 10. Shavi Lomi

-As we walked down a quiet backstreet to find Shavi Lomi, a Georgian fusion restaurant, we thought Google Maps must have led us astray.
+As we walked down a quiet backstreet to find Georgian fusion restaurant, Shavi Lomi, we thought Google Maps must have led us astray.
 We ended up in front of a graffiti laden large steel door.
-We opened it thinking me must be in the wrong place, but to our surprise we were greeted by a large courtyard filled with greenery and dining tables.
+We opened it thinking we must be in the wrong place, but to our surprise we were greeted by a large courtyard filled with greenery and dining tables.
 We were lucky to grab the last spot outside without a reservation.

 There were lots of options on the menu and a good list of Georgian wines.
 We started with a variety of vegetable spreads including walnuts, garlic, chickpeas and herbs - ask your server for this as it's not on the menu.
 Next, we ordered mouthwatering pork and veal shashlik, which is grilled skewered meat.
-We paired our meal with Georgian Kisi amber wine from the Kakheti region that pairs superbly with grilled meats.
+We paired our meal with Georgian Kisi amber wine, which went perfectly!